Zylann/godot_voxel/doc/source/generators.md

 This optimization only applies on both X and Z axes.
 It can be toggled in the inspector.

+#### Buffer reduction

+The graph attempts to use as few temporary buffers as possible.
+For example, if you have 10 nodes processing before the output, it won't necessarily allocate 10 unique buffers to store intermediary outputs.
+Instead, buffers will be re-used for multiple nodes, if that doesn't change the result.
+Buffers are assigned ahead-of-time, when the graph is compiled.
+It saves memory, and might improve performance because less data has to be loaded into CPU cache.
+This feature is disabled when the graph is compiled in debug mode, as it allows inspecting the state of each output.

 Custom generator
 -----------------